Richard Hakluyt: Later life

 Hakluyt prepared an English translation of Dutch jurist Hugo Grotius' Mare Liberum (1609), a treatise that sought to demonstrate that the Dutch had the right to trade freely in the East Indies, contrary to Spanish and Portuguese claims of sovereignty over the seas, in the early 17th century.
 Helen Thornton has suggested that the translation was commissioned by Thomas Smythe who became treasurer of the Virginia Company in 1609 and was also Governor of the East India Company.
 In that year, Hakluyt was a consultant to the Company when it was renewing its charter.
 Grotius' arguments supported England's right to trade in the Indies.
 The translation may also have been part of the propaganda encouraging English people to settle in Virginia.
 In Mare Liberum, Grotius denied that the 1493 donation by Pope Alexander VI that had divided the oceans between Spain and Portugal entitled Spain to make territorial claims to North America.
 Instead, he stressed the importance of occupation, which was favourable to the English as they and not the Spanish had occupied Virginia.
 Grotius also argued that the seas should be freely navigable by all, which was useful since the England to Virginia route crossed seas which the Portuguese claimed.
 However, it is not clear why Hakluyt's translation was not published in his lifetime.
-George Bruner Parks has theorized that publication at that time would have been inconvenient to England because after England had successfully helped Holland and Spain to negotiate the Twelve Years' Truce during the Eighty Years' War, the work would have supported English claims for free seas against Spain, but not its claims for closed seas against Holland.
+George Bruner Parks has theorized that publication at that time would have been inconvenient to England because after England had successfully helped the Netherlands and Spain to negotiate the Twelve Years' Truce during the Eighty Years' War, the work would have supported English claims for free seas against Spain, but not its claims for closed seas against Netherlands.
 Hakluyt's handwritten manuscript, MS Petyt 529, in Inner Temple Library in London was eventually published as The Free Sea for the first time in 2004.

 In 1591, Hakluyt inherited family property upon the death of his elder brother Thomas; a year later, upon the death of his youngest brother Edmund, he inherited additional property which derived from his uncle.
 In 1612 Hakluyt became a charter member of the North-west Passage Company.
 By the time of his death, he had amassed a small fortune out of his various emoluments and preferments, of which the last was the clergy house of Gedney, Lincolnshire, presented to him by his younger brother Oliver in 1612.
 Unfortunately, his wealth was squandered by his only son.

 Hakluyt died on 23 November 1616, probably in London, and was buried on 26 November in Westminster Abbey; by an error in the abbey register his burial is recorded under the year 1626.
 A number of his manuscripts, sufficient to form a fourth volume of his collections of 1598–1600, fell into the hands of Samuel Purchas, who inserted them in an abridged form in his Pilgrimes (1625–1626).
 Others, consisting chiefly of notes gathered from contemporary authors, are preserved at the University of Oxford.